quic/aimet/Docs/install/index.rst

 Please find more information below about each *VARIANT*.

 PyTorch

-- **torch-gpu** for PyTorch 1.9 GPU package with Python 3.8 and CUDA 11.x - *Recommended for use* with PyTorch models
+#. **torch-gpu** for PyTorch 1.9 GPU package with Python 3.8 and CUDA 11.x - *Recommended for use* with PyTorch models
-- **torch-cpu** for PyTorch 1.9 CPU package with Python 3.8 - If installing on a machine without CUDA
+#. **torch-cpu** for PyTorch 1.9 CPU package with Python 3.8 - If installing on a machine without CUDA
+#. **torch-gpu-pt113** for PyTorch 1.13 GPU package with Python 3.8 and CUDA 11.x
+#. **torch-cpu-pt113** for PyTorch 1.13 CPU package with Python 3.8 - If installing on a machine without CUDA

 TensorFlow

-- **tf-gpu** for TensorFlow 2.4 GPU package with Python 3.8 - *Recommended for use* with TensorFlow models
+#. **tf-gpu** for TensorFlow 2.10 GPU package with Python 3.8 - *Recommended for use* with TensorFlow models
-- **tf-cpu** for TensorFlow 2.4 CPU package with Python 3.8 - If installing on a machine without CUDA
+#. **tf-cpu** for TensorFlow 2.10 CPU package with Python 3.8 - If installing on a machine without CUDA

+ONNX

+#. **onnx-gpu** for ONNX 1.10.0 GPU package with Python 3.8 - *Recommended for use* with ONNX models
+#. **onnx-cpu** for ONNX 1.10.0 CPU package with Python 3.8 - If installing on a machine without CUDA

 System Requirements
 ~~~~~~~~~~~~~~~~~~~